 The main source of food and accommodation is the 'Dhaba' roadside eateries, often little more than a tent with a daybed.

-Your Rickshaw - When we did our recce here in 2016 few locals had seen a rickshaw.
+Your Rickshaw - Few locals up here have ever seen a rickshaw.
 While that doesn't mean they wouldn't be able to fix them, it does mean that spare parts are few and far between.

-Fuel stops will be very far apart.
-While you might be able to buy it by the bottle from passing locals you will almost definitely need a Jerry Can or three.
+Fuel stops are very far apart.
+While you might be able to buy it by the bottle from passing locals you will definitely need to keep your jerry can filled for the longer stretches.